English

 He stepped into the forest.
 Branches clawed at him, roots threatened to trip him, but he did not slow.
 Every step carried a mixture of exhilaration and fear.
 Leaves rustled underfoot.
 By the time he reached the orphanage, night had fallen.
 And there Mother Lilith was, arms crossed, waiting at the front door.
 Hanabi froze, empty-handed, no backpack, no excuse ready.
 Her presence alone carried weight, silent and heavy, enough to make him understand immediately.
 In that moment, there was no escape, no clever explanation, no relief.
 He was in deep trouble.

 Chores never ended, or perhaps they simply piled up faster than anyone could finish them.
-The long summer hours stretched lazily over the orphanage, leaving each child with work that seemed unending, a rhythm of repetition that could drain the spirit as easily as the body.
+The long summer hours stretched lazily over the orphanage, leaving each child with work that seemed endless, a rhythm of repetition capable of draining not only the body, but the spirit as well.
 Today, a particularly unusual task awaited Hanabi.
-One chore had to be completed before nightfall, urgent enough that it could not be delayed.
-The laborers depended on the orphans to assist them, and failure was not an option.
+One chore had to be finished before nightfall, urgent enough that it could not be delayed.
+The laborers depended on the orphans to assist them, and failure was simply not an option.

 Hanabi was not alone, though that offered little comfort.
-Others moved about, fetching water from the well and carrying heavy barrels and buckets that usually sat in the kitchen.
-Many containers were caked with dried mud, grimy reminders of the outside world, and each demanded meticulous cleaning.
-The sound of splashing water, clattering metal, and muffled chatter filled the air, creating a background rhythm that made the day feel longer than it was.
+Others moved constantly around him, fetching water from the well and carrying heavy barrels and buckets usually kept inside the kitchen.
+Many of the containers were caked with dried mud, grimy reminders of the outside world, and each required careful cleaning.
+The sounds of splashing water, clattering metal, and muffled chatter filled the air endlessly, creating a dull rhythm that somehow made the day feel even longer.

 On paper, Hanabi’s role seemed simple, almost trivial.
-In reality, his small size made every movement monumental.
-Barrels that barely reached his shoulders were heavy, water sloshing inside them like liquid weight pressing against him.
-Each dip of his arms into the water made his fingers sting, a cold reminder that the task was not just physical but grueling in patience and endurance.
-After the barrels, the pile of dishes awaited him, still damp from morning use, each plate another weight pressing down on his small frame.
-He had learned long ago not to argue, not to complain.
-His opinion, like the lingering sweat on his brow, was best kept quiet.
+In reality, his small body made every movement exhausting.
+The barrels barely reached his shoulders, yet their weight felt immense, the water inside sloshing heavily as though trying to drag him down with every step.
+Each time he dipped his arms into the cold water, his fingers stung painfully, a constant reminder that the task demanded not only strength, but patience and endurance.
+After the barrels came the dishes, still damp from morning use, stacked endlessly before him like another burden waiting to crush his small frame.
+Long ago, Hanabi had already learned not to argue and never complain.
+His opinions, much like the sweat lingering across his skin, were better left unnoticed.

-He remembered returning late to the orphanage one day, fatigue dragging his limbs down as though the world itself resisted him.
-Lungs ached with every breath, and there stood Mother Lilith at the door, arms crossed, eyes sharp as a blade.
-It was a moment that always tested him, though she never spoke the rules aloud.
-Hanabi prayed silently, for mercy, for patience, for anything that would let him survive another encounter.
+He remembered returning late to the orphanage one evening, exhaustion dragging at his limbs as though the world itself refused to let him move forward.
+His lungs burned with every breath, and standing at the entrance was Mother Lilith, arms crossed while her sharp eyes watched him like a blade waiting to fall.
+Moments like those always tested him, even if she never openly spoke the rules aloud.
+Hanabi silently prayed for patience, mercy, or anything that would allow him to survive another encounter with her disappointment.

-Hanabi knew better than to speak too much; words could twist into punishment faster than a whip.
-He steadied himself, then told the story of the market: the chaos, the lost backpack, and the coins he had salvaged.
-Those coins were his secret, a fragment of truth wrapped in lies, a small anchor in the storm of his circumstances.
-Mother Lilith listened, her expression unreadable.
-Whether he had convinced her or not, the fact that he left without punishment felt like a miracle.
-She decreed that he remain in the orphanage, confined to chores, while the market remained unsafe.
+Hanabi knew better than to speak too much.
+Words had a dangerous habit of turning into punishment faster than he could defend himself.
+Steadying his breathing, he carefully explained what happened at the market, the confusion, the missing backpack, and the few coins he managed to salvage.
+Those coins remained his secret, a fragment of truth buried beneath lies, a small anchor hidden inside the storm swallowing his circumstances.
+Mother Lilith listened quietly, her expression impossible to read.
+Whether she believed him or not, the fact that he left without punishment already felt miraculous.
+In the end, she ordered him to remain inside the orphanage and focus on chores while the market was considered unsafe.

-By afternoon, the last barrel gleamed under the weak summer sun streaming through the windows.
-Now the dishes awaited him, their presence heavier than the barrels he had just conquered.
-Outside, older orphans returned from the forest, carrying bundles of logs, their faces tired but unscathed.
-Hanabi watched, concern etched in his small frame.
-The forest, even in daylight, was never truly safe.
-Shadows moved in ways that suggested menace, and every rustle could be a threat.
-Relief washed over him as they returned unharmed, their survival a quiet reassurance against the relentless weight of his own chores.
-Compared to the forest, the dishes were trivial, though they still seemed monumental to him.
+By afternoon, the last barrel finally gleamed beneath the weak summer sunlight entering through the windows.
+Now only the dishes remained, though their presence somehow felt heavier than the barrels he had already finished.
+Outside, the older orphans gradually returned from the forest carrying bundles of wood across their shoulders, their faces tired but unharmed.
+Hanabi quietly watched them, concern lingering beneath his expression.
+Even during daylight, the forest never truly felt safe.
+Shadows shifted strangely between the trees, and every rustling sound carried the possibility of danger.
+Relief slowly washed through him seeing them return safely, their survival becoming a small reassurance against the exhausting weight of his own responsibilities.
+Compared to the dangers of the forest, washing dishes should have felt trivial, yet to Hanabi, the task still seemed enormous.

-His thoughts drifted back to the market, to the moment he had locked eyes with the thief.
-Panic had rooted him to the ground, and then a blinding flash had erupted, dissolving the world into chaos and noise.
-Something struck the wall behind him, a violent punctuation to the confusion.
-And then there had been the pouch.
-Ordinary in appearance, yet Hanabi sensed its value immediately.
-He never questioned where it had come from; survival had taught him that some gifts were not to be discarded, only cautiously accepted.
+His thoughts drifted back toward the market and the moment he locked eyes with the thief.
+Panic had rooted him completely in place before a blinding flash suddenly consumed the world in noise and chaos.
+Something slammed violently into the wall behind him, a harsh punctuation to the confusion.
+Then came the pouch.
+Ordinary in appearance, yet Hanabi instinctively understood its value the moment he saw it.
+He never questioned where it came from.
+Survival had already taught him that some gifts were too dangerous to reject and could only be accepted carefully.

-After a week of chores and quiet observation, Mother Lilith deemed the market safe again.
-Hanabi returned to his cave, the one sanctuary that felt wholly his own.
-Relief surged through him, mingling with a quiet happiness.
-This was not a reward for completed chores, but for reclaiming a space that was entirely his.
-He searched among the items he had stowed away, each as he had left it.
-The weight of possibility pressed down on him, even as a child, he felt the responsibility of the pouch and its treasures.
+After a week filled with chores and quiet observation, Mother Lilith finally deemed the market safe again.
+Hanabi immediately returned to his cave, the only sanctuary that truly felt like it belonged to him.
+Relief surged through his chest alongside a quiet happiness he struggled to explain.
+It was not satisfaction from finishing chores, but the comfort of reclaiming something that felt entirely his.
+Carefully, he searched through the items he had hidden away earlier, finding everything exactly where he left it.
+Even as a child, the pouch and everything connected to it weighed heavily on his thoughts.

-Its cover bore no title.
-He opened it, hoping for some clue, only to be met with blank pages.
+Hanabi carefully opened it, hoping to find some clue, only to discover blank pages.

-“What is this book for?” he muttered, frustration curling his small shoulders.
+“What is this book for?” he muttered quietly, frustration pulling at his small shoulders.

-He intended to close it and return it to the pouch when a sudden glow erupted across its pages.
+He intended to close it and return it to the pouch, but before he could, a sudden glow spread across the pages.

 “WELCOME: to AKASHIC LIBRARY.”